Boris Johnson considers doubling UK troops deployed to eastern Europe

 Related video: PM to visit Ukraine region amid rising tensions with Russia

-The prime minister is considering increasing the number of British troops being deployed to bolster Europe’s borders amid the Ukraine crisis.
+The prime minister is considering increasing the number of British troops being deployed to bolster Europe’s borders over the Ukraine crisis.

 Boris Johnson said the new offer to Nato that is now under consideration – which could see double the amount of military personnel sent to the region – would “send a clear message to the Kremlin” that “we will not tolerate their destabilising activity”.

-It comes as No 10 signalled the extra support from the UK could involve sending defensive weapons to Estonia.
+It comes as No 10 signalled the extra support from the UK could also involve sending weapons to Estonia.

 Fast jets, warships and military specialists could all be sent to protect Nato allies, it is understood, with Downing Street saying the presence of extra troops would “reinforce Nato’s defences and underpin the UK’s support for Nordic and Baltic partners”.

-Mr Johnson, who previously said the invasion of Ukraine by Russia would be a “tragedy”, is due to call Russian president Vladimir Putin in the coming days and reiterate the need for the nation to “engage diplomatically” and “step back,” No 10 has said.
+Mr Johnson, who previously said the invasion of Ukraine by Russia would be a “tragedy”, is due to call Russian president Vladimir Putin in the coming days and reiterate the need for the nation to “engage diplomatically” and “step back”, No 10 has said.

-He is also scheduled to visit eastern Europe early next week as part of the UK’s efforts to help resolve the still-unfolding crisis.
+He is also scheduled to visit eastern Europe early this week as part of the UK’s efforts to help resolve the unfolding crisis.

-As well as Mr Johnson, Liz Truss, the foreign secretary, and defence secretary Ben Wallace have been told to fly to Moscow for talks with their counterparts.
+As well as Mr Johnson, Liz Truss, the foreign secretary, and Ben Wallace, the defence secretary, have been told to fly to Moscow for talks with their counterparts.
 They will be asked to improve relationships with the Russian government and encourage de-escalation, No 10 said of the various visits.

 Mr Wallace is then expected to meet with allies in Hungary, Slovenia and Croatia on the PM’s behalf as he continues to deal with the fallout of the Partygate scandal still cutting through Westminster.